eganwall/Kardashev4/README.md

 # Current State
 There's not much to do in the present build; much of the work done so far is under the hood.

+**2024.01.05 : lots of this README is outdated at this point; will update it in the near future to more accurately reflect current state and next steps**

 ## Controls

 - WASD - move